Customer service officer CV Guide + Tips + Example

 - How would your coworkers describe you?

-Be proactive and ask questions.
+Be proactive and ask questions

 Some questions you might ask for a customer service officer job are:

-Gather references.
+Gather references

-You’ll need professional references quickly if the hiring manager offers you the job after the interview.
-Having them ready will save you stress and time, so prepare a list of two former colleagues and a former manager who are willing to speak to your abilities to perform the job of customer service officer and who you know will give you a stellar review.
-Even better if they will write a letter of recommendation for you.
+Having them ready will save you stress and time, so prepare a list of two former colleagues and a former manager who are willing to speak to your abilities to perform on the job.

 Resume examples for the next step in your customer service career